ISET/isetcornellbox/README.md

 The calculations in this repository depend on [ISETCam](https://github.com/ISET/isetcam/wiki) and [ISET3d (v3)](https://github.com/ISET/iset3d/wiki).
 The scripts to recreate key figures are

-* Script 1
+* Figure_1
-* Script 2
+* Figure_2
 * And so forth

-LiveScript versions of these scripts can be found on the repository's wiki page.
+LiveScript versions of these scripts are linked to on the repository's wiki page.

 **Reference**